Travelling with Endometriosis – 5 Top Tips

 I’m open and honest about what I deal with in my health and personal life on my blog, because I want to help other people with similar circumstances to be able to cope with being on the road.

+We all know about the drama of travelling with your period, but this is exacerbated tenfold as an endometriosis sufferer.
 During the time when I was suffering with severe endo (undiagnosed initially), I travelled to Morocco, Turkey, Bulgaria, Serbia, Iceland, Sweden, Denmark, Philippines and Israel within the space of two years.

 I want to reach out to all women suffering from this debilitating condition to let you know that travel is possible, just make sure that your health comes first.
 Here are my top tips for travelling with endometriosis…

 1. Know the Triggers for Flare Ups and Avoid Them

 The two places where my endometriosis have been the worst, almost to the extent of hospitalisation (but thankfully not) have been Reykjavik and Pisa.
 There is a simple explanation for this – I didn’t avoid my triggers.

 In Iceland, it was the weather – the cold almost made me seize up and the pain was way worst than it usually is, almost to the point of collapse.
 In Italy, it was the diet – there’s nothing worse than a load of pasta and cheese pizza to bloat and make you ill if you suffer from endometriosis.